The Adventure Learning Grant

 - Participate in a program of regular communication with Fairhaven College so that other students can share in and learn from your experiences and insights.

 - Submit final report of activities and financial accounting within 30 days of return.

 - Return to Fairhaven for a minimum of three academic quarters and conduct a program (lectures, slideshow, performances, teaching a class, etc.) to share experience in depth with other students.

 - Conduct oneself in a responsible manner and avoid all illegal activities during the grant period.

-- Spring through December 2019 Preparation of applications; Solicitation of letters of recommendation; Information and orientation sessions
+- Spring through December 2022: Preparation of applications; attend information and orientation sessions; solicitation of letters of recommendation